mco-gh/gcslock/README.md

 1. Performance - Because acquiring and relinquishing locks require discrete cloud storage operations, (gross understatement coming) this is not the most efficient mutex in the world.
-In practice, I've found that, in the absence of contention and retries, it requires on the order of 10 milliseconds to acquire or relinquish a lock.
+In practice I've found that, in the absence of contention and retries, it requires on the order of 10 milliseconds to acquire or relinquish a lock.
 This is perfectly sufficient for most batch workloads, like my original motivating use case, but it's probably unacceptable